 Last year saw the government invest in 40 new artificial intelligence projects as chosen by the £13M Next Generation Services Challenge.
 This investment forms part of a larger initiative led by the UK Research and Innovation designed to bring AI and data analysis and all the benefits it offers to the UK service industry.

 The 2007 floods cost the UK £3 billion with an average house claim of £40,000 and therefore made flood mitigation and damage assessment a priority for the UK government and insurance industry.
-In fact, a series of studies using drone technology to provide aerial imagery of flood damage have been taking place.
-Amongst the first was the Drone Watch project undertaken by Cranfield University in partnership with Ambiental Ltd, University of Leicester and Camtech Ltd.
+In fact, a series of studies using drone technology to provide aerial imagery of flood damage has been taking place.
+Amongst the first was the Drone Watch project undertaken by Cranfield University in partnership with Ambiental Ltd, University of Leicester, and Camtech Ltd.

 Satellite imagery had previously been used but it lacked the necessary detail and can easily be affected by low cloud cover.
 Aerial imagery gathered by manned aircraft improved the level of detail but the cost was too prohibitive for widespread deployment.
-UAVs are ideally placed to carry out the task both quickly and cost effectively.
+UAVs are ideally placed to carry out the task both quickly and cost-effectively.

 A more detailed understanding of risk can mean that homeowners themselves can mitigate damage by adopting measures such as hard floors and waterproof plaster.